 Practically every food storefront in Manhattan is a “deli,” which is usually not just your usual delicatessen.
 Most also have buffets with both hot and cold options that can result in an easy and inexpensive meal for the family.
 “Pay by the pound” buffets can add up if you enjoy particularly heavy foods, but I’ve always found allowing little kids to choose their own food from a buffet results in fed and satisfied children.

 2. NYC Gourmet Baby Food Delivery:

 Just because you’re not a local, doesn’t mean you can’t benefit from the options NYC parents enjoy, nor the great food options afforded to baby Manhattanites.
-If you make your baby food at home, and are reluctant to switch to full-time jars for travel, savvy traveling parents have turned to local NYC operations.
-Businesses like Petit Organics and Shoogies will deliver fresh, homemade baby food to your hotel, just as they do for local moms and dads.
+If you make your baby food at home, and are reluctant to switch to full-time packaged for travel, savvy traveling parents have turned to local NYC operations.

 3. You Can Never Go Wrong with Pizza.
 Or Hot Dogs.

 Once your child is a toddler, and your nutritional standards have dropped to include whatever he or she will actually eat, NYC is well equipped for you, too.
 There is decent pizza available on just about every block (plain cheese on thin crust, of course), and let’s not forget about steamed hot dogs from the street carts.

 I am only slightly embarrassed to admit that my son’s New York diet was almost entirely hot dogs and pizza.
 You do what you can.